outlier-collective/aws-app-sync/README.md

 ```

 ### Data Sources & Templates
-The AppSync component supports 4 AppSync data sources and their corresponding mapping templates:
+The AppSync component supports 4 AppSync data sources and their corresponding mapping templates.
+You could add as many data sources as your application needs.
+For each field (or operation) in your Schema (ie. `getPost`), you'll need to add a mapping template that maps to a data source.

+Here are the data sources that are supported

 #### Lambda Data Source
-You could add as many Lambda data sources as your application needs.
-For each field (or operation) in your Schema (ie. `getPost`), you'll need to add a mapping template that maps to a data source, which maps to a certain lambda ARN.

-Here's an example...

 ```yml
 myLambda: